apache/predictionio/docs/manual/source/demo/tapster.html.md

 Data flow:

 - The user likes an episode.
-- Tapster sends the “Like” event to PredictionIO event server.
+- Tapster sends the "Like" event to PredictionIO event server.
 - Tapster queries PredictionIO engine with all the episodes the user has rated (likes and dislikes) in this session.
 - PredictionIO returns 1 recommended episode.